-Eliot Porter describes a place that was alive when he saw it.
-We have left tense as it was, even though the canyon never will be again.]
+(to forward LEliot Porter describes a place that was alive when he saw it.
+We have left the tense as it was, even though the canyon never will be again.]

 The architect, the life-giver, and the moderator of Glen Canyon is the Colorado River.
-It slips along serenely, rifled only in the few places where boulder-filled narrows confine it, for nearly two hundred mi es.
-For all the seconty, The first canyon experience is too overwhelming to les you move in more than the broadest features and boldest strokes.
+It slips along serenely, riffled only in the few places where boulder-filled narrows confine it, for nearly two hundred miles.
+For all screntty, The first canyon experience is too overwhelming to let you take in more than the broadest features and boldest strokes.
 The eye is numbed by vastness and magnificence, and passes over the fine details, ignoring them in a defense against surfeit.
-The big features, the massive walls and towers, the shimmering vistas, the enveloping presence of light, are all hypnoticing, shutting off awareness of the particular it is pourt
+The big features, the massive walls and towers, the shimmering vistas, the enveloping presence of light, are all hypnotizing, out shutting off awareness of the particular.